-- See hundreds of raptors on Hawk Ridge above Duluth
+- Witness hundreds of raptors on Hawk Ridge above Duluth

-- Traverse north along Lake Superior's stunningly scenic coastline
+- Traverse north along Lake Superior's stunning and scenic coastline

 - Cruise Lake Superior's ocean-like waters to Windigo and Rock Harbors of Isle Royale

 - Relax for five nights in lakeside accommodations on Isle Royale, one of the most remote of our national parks

 - Visit Grand Portage National Monument

 - Immerse in Northwoods ecology, with iconic species like Moose, Beaver, and Common Loon

 - Celebrate the tour with a fun final night at the historic Naniboujou Inn

 Day 1: Arrive in Duluth | Hawk Watching

 Please plan to arrive in Duluth, Minnesota, today.
 Those flying should arrive at Duluth International Airport (DLH).
 For those that plan on hawk watching, arrive no later than 2:00 PM; we coordinate pick-ups after we receive flight information from everyone.
 Those arriving after 2:00 PM, please plan to taxi to our waterfront hotel.